Cycling Brittany's Greenways

-Cycling in Brittany is a breeze thanks to the region's network of green ways, says G.H.
-Randall
+Cycling in Brittany is a breeze thanks to the region's network of voies vertes, says G.H.
+Randall, author of the best-selling guide, Brittany's Greenways.

 In the first half of the 20th century, Brittany’s transport needs were served by a network of railways, largely narrow or metre gauge, and a system of waterways.
 All were major engineering achievements in their time but destined to fall into disuse in the face of competition from the improving road system.
 Overlooked and neglected for decades, these ready-made but outmoded arterial routes have recently been revived as green ways, a major leisure resource, free from motorised traffic.